Often the wait between the job interview and the next step in the hiring process seems endless.

 If they don’t answer, they are extremely disorganized, not very well-managed, or not particularly interested in hiring you.
 Any of those reasons should make you wonder if you really want to work in that organization.

 Understanding about the job, the organization, and the people you would be working with is critical to guide you in accepting or rejecting a job opportunity.
 The answers to these questions will keep you on track and informed about what is happening on the employer’s side of the situation.
-They will also help you understand when to cross a job off your list and move on to the next opportunity.
+They will also help you understand when to cross a job off your list and move on to other jobs hiring now.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
 Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.